charlesjamb/voting-client/README.md

-# voting-client
+# VOTING-CLIENT
-client for live voting app, based on this tuto: http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html#the-app
+Based on this tutorial: http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html#the-app

+Client of application for organizing live votes for parties, conferences, meetings, and other gatherings of people.